pghalliday/currency-market/README.md

     }
   },
   result: {
-    // The index of the order in the book it was inserted into
-    index: 0,
     // The new level of locked funds in the order's offer currency
     lockedFunds: '45685.1234',

+    // Note that only one of `nextHigherOrderSequence` or `trades` will be set

+    // If the order is not at the top of the order book then the sequence number
+    // of the next order above it is returned.
+This is a hint to optimize the
+    // insertion of the order into a `State` instance
+    nextHigherOrderSequence: 652973,

     // If the order was inserted at the top of the order book then an array of trades
     // will be returned.
 This array will still be set, but will be empty, if no actual
     // trades were made